-The EFR32BG1 Wireless Gecko Wireless SoC is featured on a radio board that plugs directly into a Wireless Starter Kit (Wireless STK) Mainboard or a Wireless Pro Kit Mainboard.
-The mainboards feature several tools for easy evaluation and development of wireless applications.
+The EZR32HG Happy Gecko Wireless MCU is featured on a radio board that plugs directly into a Wireless Starter Kit Mainboard.
+The mainboard features several tools for easy evaluation and development of wireless applications.
 An on-board J-Link debugger enables programming and debugging on the target device over USB or Ethernet.
 The Advanced Energy Monitor (AEM) offers real-time current and voltage monitoring.
 A virtual COM port interface (VCOM) provides an easy-to-use serial port connection over USB or Ethernet.
 The Packet Trace Interface (PTI) offers invaluable debug information about transmitted and received packets in wireless links.

 All debug functionality, including AEM, VCOM, and PTI, can also be used towards external target hardware instead of the attached radio board.

-To further enhance its usability, the mainboard contains sensors and peripherals that demonstrate some of the many capabilities of the EFR32BG1.
-The mainboard also has a 20-pin EXP header which can be used for connecting EXP boards to the kit or for easy connection to I/Os on the radio board target IC.
+To further enhance its usability, the mainboard contains sensors and peripherals that demonstrate some of the many capabilities of the EZR32HG.
+The mainboard also has a 20-pin EXP header which can be used for connecting EXP boards to the kit or for easy connection to I/Os on the target IC on the radio board.